LadyPi/EmergencyApp/emergency_app/README.md

 * Kabah: Thank you for your css suggestions!

-* Wayne: Thank you for your help always!
+* Wayne: Thank you for your support!

-* Emilio: I really appreciate you sharing your Twilio brain wiki with me!
+* Emilio: I really appreciate you sharing your Twilio-brain wiki with me!

-* Neda and Mercedes: thank your help behind the scenes, especially for working so hard to expose us to new careers and events.
+* Neda and Mercedes: thank your help behind the scenes - especially for working so hard to expose us to new careers and events.

-* Justin C.: Your encouragement and willingness to help!
-You are utterly FANTASTIC!
+* Justin C.: Your encouragement and willingness to help even if I'm not in your cohort!
+You are FANTASTIC!

-* Peter E.: Last and by NO means least...thank you for being there since day 1!
+* Peter E.: Last and by NO means least...you're a GEM - thank you for being there since day 1!

 ---